tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/产品简介/产品优势_intl_en.md

-### Cost Efficiency
+### Cost Effective
 SES enables you to quickly reach a larger market at lower costs.
 This boosts your business growth and increases the market influence of your products, services, and brands.

 ### Global Service
-SES can instantly deliver emails in over 200 countries/regions through mainstream email service providers in the world.
+SES can quickly deliver emails in over 200 countries/regions through mainstream email service providers worldwide.

-### High Stability & Speed
+### Secure and Stable
-SES achieves an average email deliverability of up to 97% (except for invalid email addresses and restricted corporate mailboxes).
+SES features an average deliverability of 97% (excluding invalid email addresses and restricted corporate mailboxes).
 In addition, it delivers over 90% of emails within 30 seconds.

 ### Professional Service
-SES supports custom email warm-up processes and provides specialized reputation checks for you to quickly establish and improve your email reputation.
+SES supports automatic email warm-up and provides specialized reputation checks for you to quickly establish and improve your email reputation.

-### Data Support
+### Statistics Tracking
-SES offers accurate and intelligent visual data analysis, such as email delivery rate, read rate, and click rate statistics.
+SES offers accurate and intelligent statistics to let you track your emails, such as deliverability, opens, and clicks.
 It also provides A/B testing to help you optimize your email content.

-### Rapid Response
+### Fast Response
 SES provides prompt and efficient customer service upon service activation.